madhurprash/letta-agent-samples/README.md

 ### Access Your Agent
 You can access your agent in several ways:

-1. Through the Agent Development Environment (ADE):
+1. Through the Agent Development Environment (ADE).
+Once you spin upn your docker container, it will start a local server with the ADE:

 Open a web browser and go to http://localhost:8283/ade Find your agent in the list and click to interact with it